mikkelme/Simula_SummerProject/README.md

     </h5>
 </p>

-From figure $(7)$ we see that the absolute normal flow drops qualitatively linearly with width.
+From figure $(7)$ we see that the absolute normal flow is qualitatively proportional with width.
 When comparing the magnitude of the normal flow, close to the typical width 1.5 mm, to the maximum velocity of $700 \ \text{mm/s}$ we get a relative deviation on the order

 $$
 \frac{\text{Norm. flow}}{\text{max} \ u_S}  \approx \frac{10^{-5}}{700} \approx 10^{-6} \ \\%,